Husky110/stable-diffusion-webui-docker/README.md

 - The project itself is not really beginner-friendly.
 Be it for beginners to Stable Diffusion or beginners in docker.

 ## How to use
+### Setup
+1. Set up docker (see https://docs.docker.com/engine/install/) -> This repo is tested on Ubuntu 22.04 LTS
-1. run install.sh and wait for it to finish
+2. run install.sh and wait for it to finish
+### Usage
-2. run `docker compose --profile [ui] up --build` -> where [ui] is one of invoke, auto, auto-cpu, comfy, or comfy-cpu.
+1. run `docker compose --profile [ui] up --build` -> where [ui] is one of invoke, auto, auto-cpu, comfy, or comfy-cpu.

 ## State of the Fork
 ### What works